kkmzero/Asea-Operating-System/docs/handbook.md

 #### Future plans and WIP:
 1. Multitasking and CLI/Shell
 2. Moving from 32bit processor architecture support to 64bit (x86_64)
+3. Full VGA 640x480x16 support
-3. Improvements of libraries
+4. Improvements of libraries
-4. Fixes of bugs and known issues
+5. Fixes of bugs and known issues
-5. Documentation
+6. Documentation

 ## Documentation
 Currently not available.